valdemarthebull/LSTM-Model-for-Exchange-Rate-Prediction/Model – BA/Readme.md

 ## NOTE!
-The "Safeguard" file and pictures are not the correct pictures used in the original thesis.
+The "Safeguard" file is only for backup and pictures are not the correct pictures used in the original thesis.